Theron Lynd: Personal life and death

 He married Miriam Howell in 1958.
 They had no children.

-Lynd was a big and physically intimidating man, over 6 feet tall and over 300 pounds.
-He was obese and a diabetic, and had an amputation of both legs around 1977.
-He died of apparent heart failure in January 30, 1978 at the age of 57, while serving his 5th term in office as the Circuit Clerk and Registrar of Voters for Forrest County, Mississippi.
+Lynd was over 6 feet tall and over 300 pounds.
+He was obese and a diabetic, and later in life had an amputation of both legs, around 1977.
+He died of apparent heart failure on January 30, 1978 at the age of 57, while serving his 5th term in office as the Circuit Clerk and Registrar of Voters for Forrest County, Mississippi.
 He is buried in a mausoleum in Roseland Park Cemetery in Hattiesburg.
 His wife was appointed to his office until a special election could be held.

 Legacy

 As a result of the voting discrimination in 1962, Hattiesburg civil rights activist Vernon Dahmer started an African American voter registration drive and invited the Student Nonviolent Coordinating Committee (SNCC).
 The following winter hundreds of people protested Lynd’s refusal to register Black voters at the local courthouse on “Freedom Day”.

 In the 1960s, Lynd had earned national recognition in depictions in comics and caricatures as a symbol of Southern racism.
 On September 26, 1962, the CBS Reports television series aired nationally on CBS, the episode "Mississippi and the 15th Amendment" featured Lynd, calling him "one of the most powerful men in America."

 Lynd is included in archives at Mississippi Department of Archives and History, University of Southern Mississippi, and Digital Library of Georgia.
 Gordon A. Martin, a former Civil Rights Division attorney, judge and professor, wrote chapters on Lynd and the events in his book, Count Them One By One; Black Mississippians Fighting for the Right to Vote (2010).
 Lynd is also profiled in the William Sturkey book Hattiesburg: An American City in Black and White (Harvard University Press, 2019).